Sumit-Agnihotri/Sumit-Agnihotri/README.md

 # 🌟 Sumit Agnihotri | Data Scientist 🌟

 Hi there! 👋 I'm **Sumit Agnihotri**, a passionate Data Scientist and Programmer with a flair for solving real-world problems through data.
-My journey revolves around combining analytical skills and technical expertise to deliver impactful solutions.
+My journey involves combining analytical skills and technical expertise to deliver impactful solutions.

 ---